Aaroncri/AWSLangflowServer/README.txt

 To run the script yourself, you'll need to do the following:

 1. Have terraform and AWS CLI installed on your local machine
-2. Create an SSH keypair with the command:

-$ ssh-keygen -t rsa -b 4096 -f ~/.ssh/langflow_ssh_key

-3. To connect for testing you can do the following:
+2. To connect for testing you can do the following:

 -Run the following terraform commands:

     terraform init

-    terraform plan
-    terraform apply
+-Run the deploy script:
+    chmod +x deploy_script.sh && ./deploy_script

--The output block in ec2_instances.tf should cause the script to output the public IP address of the jump box, which you will need to connect via SSH.
+-The output block in ec2_instances.tf should cause the script to output the public IP address of the jump box, which will be used to update ~/.ssh/config.langflow, as to

 -To connect to your servers, you can add the following to ~/.ssh/config: